-During a recent coaching appointment, a pastor expressed a frustration that members are not inviting guests to church.
+During a recent coaching appointment, a pastor in a small country church in the United States expressed frustration that church members are not inviting guests to church.

 The church had reached a plateau in attendance and had been stuck there for nearly 2 years.

-The pastor had tried various tactics to remind people about the importance of making personal invitations, such as
+The pastor had tried various tactics to remind people about the importance of making personal invitations.

 - regular announcements,

 - Pack a Pew or Bring a Friend Sunday,

 - words of gentle rebuke for failing to give invitations,

 - sermons on the responsibility for church invitations, and

 - used high-tech video reminders.